Table of Contents

-Do you know what the Arizona car seat laws for 2020 are?
+Do you know what the Arizona car seat laws are?
 If you live or plan to travel to Arizona with your baby, these laws will keep you up to date so that you don’t end up on the wrong side of the law.

 Car seat laws vary from state to state, but all 50 states have one thing in common: they require a restraining device for all young children so that they can be safe while riding in your car.
 In the state of Arizona, some of these laws were updated in 2012 and, therefore, have changed, so it is good to know what the law is before you get behind the wheel of a car with a youngster in the back seat.

 Babies have to be in a rear-facing car seat as long as they are under one year old and they weigh less than 20 lbs.
 If they are at least one year old and they weigh 20 lbs. or more, you can place them in a car seat facing the front of the vehicle in an upright position.
 Until then, however, babies have to be in a rear-facing car seat in the back seat any time they are riding in a car.

 Infant car seats are made for babies under one year of age and up to roughly 22 lbs., as well as those that are up to 29 inches tall.
 Never use household infant carriers, especially the cloth-type carriers, as a car seat for an infant.